Kershaw/Hughes/Simkin Family Album

 On 15th July 1940, in the second year of the Second World War, Muriel's husband John "Ted" Simkin, then working as a fish market porter, was called up to join the Armed Forces.
 Ted Simkin was enlisted in the Royal Artillery and for most of the war he manned anti-aircraft batteries on the South Coast.

-Following an injury to one of his hands, sustained while on active service, Ted Simkin was admitted to Roehampton Hospital in 1944.
-Ted Simkin's hand became infected and as a result two fingers on his left hand were amputated.
+Following an infection to one of his hands, sustained while on active service, Ted Simkin was admitted to Roehampton Hospital in 1944.
+Ted Simkin's hand became damaged during radiation treatment and as a result two fingers on his left hand were amputated.
 A family story recounts that while Ted was in hospital receiving treatment the rest of his gun team in the Royal Artillery unit were sent out to France.
 It was while serving in France that his gun team received a direct hit, which killed most, if not all, of his former comrades.

 It is likely that Private Ted Simkin was discharged from the Army on medical grounds after he was released from Roehampton Hospital.
 The missing fingers from his left hand prevented Ted from returning to his former job in the London fish market, a job that he thoroughly enjoyed.
 Ironically, the amputation of his fingers probably saved his life ( Ted's comrades in his gun team had been killed in France), but his "disability" also meant that he had to give up a job he loved and say farewell to all his workmates, including close friends like Izzie Wright.
 After the war came to an end, Ted Simkin was obliged to take on routine and humdrum employment as an unskilled factory worker.
 Ted was never to be happy at work again.